mimacom/spring-hadoop-xd-example/README.md

 Prerequisites
 -------------
 * Apache Hadoop 2.x
-* Spring XD 1.0.0.RELEASE (with Hadoop configured)
+* Spring XD 1.1.0.RELEASE (with Hadoop configured)

 Installation
 ------------
-    mvn assembly:assembly
+    mvn clean package
-    ./copyFiles.sh

 Create and deploy jobs
 ----------------------
 Before running the example, Hadoop, XD and XD Shell must be running.

+First, the job module must be uploaded

+    xd:> module upload --file [path-to]/springhadoopxd-1.1.0.BUILD-SNAPSHOT.jar --averageTemperatureJob --type job

-First, the job will be created and deployed.
+Then, the job will be created and deployed.

     xd:> job create --name weatherJob --definition "averageTemperatureJob" --deploy

-Then a file lister which sends new files to the job.
+After that, a file lister is needed which sends new files to the job.

     xd:> stream create --name weatherFiles --definition "file --ref=true > queue:job:weatherJob"  --deploy